guillemlouis/web-scraper/README.md

 Python-based web scraper.

-Each correspond to a version of the web-scraper.
+Each branch correspond to a version of the web-scraper.